Lepsi-dev/Oxocard-connect-examples/README.md

 Collection of examples with oxocard connect.

-1. connect to GY-521 Gyroscp with breadboard card
+1. connect to GY-521 Gyroscope sensor with breadboard card